top of page

 "Learning Activities and Curriculum Goal 2: By the end of term 1 learning activities will meet child's disability access needs such that child no longer displays distress responses (dissociation, anxiety eg reluctance or resistance, no attempt, exhaustion) before, during or after learning activities."

-"Creating a Culture of Disability Inclusion Goal 2: The training in Goal 1 will increase staff capabilities in active inclusion by the end of term 1.
-Staff will be capable of understanding and describing neurodiversity.
-Staff will be capable of identifying autistic/ADHD interoception, sensory regulation, play, socialising, communication and learning, and how they differ to the same activities in neurotypical children.
+"Creating a Culture of Disability Inclusion Goal: Staff will identify autistic/ADHD interoception, sensory regulation, play, socialising, communication and learning, and how they differ to the same activities in neurotypical children.
 Staff will proactively educate all students about these differences, and about the value of diversity and disabled people."

 "School Wide PBS Goal: The school wide Positive Behaviour Support (PBS) program will work towards being accessible to child.